 Library funds are not allocated to specific college departments or divisions.
 New campus programs are given priority for their first year, and all other programs are given equal consideration depending on an assessment of the library collection.
-Nursing and technology resources are updated more frequently than other areas due to accreditation requirements and a higher obsolescence rate.
+Technology resources are updated more frequently than other areas due to a higher obsolescence rate.